GhostlyPleb/-portfolio-project-2/README.md

   There is no navigation on this site as the website is just a simple game for the user to enjoy.
 The player chooses from one of the 5 options. after the selection, a random number is generated to simulate the cpu turn and depending on the selections. a outcome will be determined via switch statement and nested   if statements

-  also as the player hovers over there selection, their selection will be increase in size to give the player some feedback as to their selection.
+  also as the player hovers over there selection, their selection will increase in size to give the player some feedback as to their selection.

 ![gameplay](assets/images/game_screenshot.png)